cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 | time_workers_execute_exhaustion;  | Total time workers spent executing tasks that exhausted resources.
 |
 | - | **Transfer statistics**
-| bytes_sent;      | Total number of file bytes (not including protocol control msg bytes) sent out to the workers by the master.
+| bytes_sent;      | Total number of file bytes (not including protocol control msg bytes) sent out to the workers by the manager.
-| bytes_received;  | Total number of file bytes (not including protocol control msg bytes) received from the workers by the master.
+| bytes_received;  | Total number of file bytes (not including protocol control msg bytes) received from the workers by the manager.
-|  bandwidth;       | Average network bandwidth in MB/S observed by the master when transferring to workers.
+|  bandwidth;       | Average network bandwidth in MB/S observed by the manager when transferring to workers.
 |
 | - | **Resources statistics**
-| capacity_tasks;      | The estimated number of tasks that this master can effectively support.
+| capacity_tasks;      | The estimated number of tasks that this manager can effectively support.
-| capacity_cores;      | The estimated number of workers' cores that this master can effectively support.
+| capacity_cores;      | The estimated number of workers' cores that this manager can effectively support.
-| capacity_memory;     | The estimated number of workers' MB of RAM that this master can effectively support.
+| capacity_memory;     | The estimated number of workers' MB of RAM that this manager can effectively support.
-| capacity_disk;       | The estimated number of workers' MB of disk that this master can effectively support.
+| capacity_disk;       | The estimated number of workers' MB of disk that this manager can effectively support.
-| capacity_instantaneous;       | The estimated number of tasks that this master can support considering only the most recently completed task.
+| capacity_instantaneous;       | The estimated number of tasks that this manager can support considering only the most recently completed task.
-| capacity_weighted;   | The estimated number of tasks that this master can support placing greater weight on the most recently completed task.
+| capacity_weighted;   | The estimated number of tasks that this manager can support placing greater weight on the most recently completed task.
 |
 | total_cores;       | Total number of cores aggregated across the connected workers.
 | total_memory;      | Total memory in MB aggregated across the connected workers.